Labs and libraries have closed.

 Until then, we encourage you to #stayathome and work from home as much as you can.
 If you have any issues do not be afraid to talk to your PhD representatives.
 We will provide you additionally with some useful information and links in a new subtab in the weblog.
 Additionally, we will still publish some articles here, we prepared last year and would like to share with you.

-Finally, we would like to invite you to the first webinar organized by the mental health working group.
-The webinar with the topic “Strategies for PhD students and postdocs for copying with the COVID-19 pandemic” will take place on April 9th (this thursday!) at 10.30 am (Central European Time) and will be of course in english and via Zoom.
+Finally, we would like to invite you to the first online seminar organized by the mental health working group.
+The online seminar with the topic “Strategies for PhD students and postdocs for copying with the COVID-19 pandemic” will take place on April 9th (this thursday!) at 10.30 am (Central European Time) and will be of course in english and via Zoom.
 The code you need to entry will be provided by your student representative at your institute.
 If you are not able to attend, it is not a problem!
-We will upload the recorded webinar it in the next weeks so you can (re)watch it.
+We will upload the recorded online seminar it in the next weeks so you can (re)watch it.

 The invited speakers are: